jjorissen52/bullhorn_interface/README.md

 set INTERFACE_CONF_FILE=/full/path/to/bullhorn_secrets.conf
 ```

-To test your configuration you can do:
+To test your current configuration you can do:
-##### Note: you should visit the Database Setup section first if you are using Postgres

 ```python